 Find out what automatic intellectual property protection you will have

 - For example, copyright applies automatically in most countries.

 - However, most IP protection applies only in the country of registration and it is important to seek advice.
-Exporting goods within the EU carries some additional protection, for instance.

 Decide whether to register any intellectual property for additional protection